|Young Avengers #1 preview pencils by Jamie McKelvie|

 By Carla Hoffman

-Today we continue our discussion with artist Jamie McKelvie and writer Kieron Gillen on their new book, YOUNG AVENGERS, and their style and approach to the modern young hero in an ever-changing world.
+We’ve spent the week talking to artist Jamie McKelvie and writer Kieron Gillen about YOUNG AVENGERS and their particular style and approach to the most unique, fresh look at the modern young hero in an ever-changing world.

 |Young Avengers #1 cover by Jamie McKelvie|